tdeborge/FIS-Workshop-Yasumi/lab-1-running-the-fat-clients.md

 As this is basic Java compilation and execution, we are not going to set anything up in the Developer Workbench for this.

+### Setup the Environment

+In order to work in an isolated environment, you can perform the following git command in the main project directory in order to start with the firtst LAB:

+**git checkout LAB1**

 ### Build the application

-In order to build this application:
+In order to build this application \(this is similar for GUIScaleUp\):

 * Open a command line
 * Go into the application you want to run: cd &lt;git clone location&gt;/GUIMonolithic